 No appointments necessary!
 The Resilient Communities Legal Cafe is a first-come, first-serve Legal Advice session.
 You might be asked to wait, but have no fear!
 There are always snacks, drinks, collaboration with others, and the Resilient Communities Legal Library available.
 Feel free to come anytime during the Cafe hours to receive your legal advice.

-FREE LEGAL ADVICE!
-Well, sort of… We have partnered with two community currency organizations to strengthen complimentary currencies in the Bay Area.
-The Bay Area Community Exchange, or BACE, Timebank is like a local community bank, but they keep track of time.
+- The Bay Area Community Exchange (BACE) Timebank: BACE acts like a local community bank.
+The difference is, instead of money they keep track of time.
 For every hour you spend doing something for someone in your community, you earn one hour of use to have someone do something for you.
-It is an alternative way to give and receive resources.
-It’s that simple.
-Participants of SELC’s Legal Cafe can “Pay-it-forward” by signing up to BACE and crediting SELC the time that we provided you at the Legal Cafe!
+With BACE, the currency is time and everyone’s time is equal.
+Participants of SELC’s Legal Cafe can “Pay-it-forward” by signing up to BACE and crediting SELC the time we provided you at the Legal Cafe!

 SCHEDULE AND LOCATIONS:

 Questions about the Resilient Communities Legal Cafe?
-Email firstname.lastname@example.org.
+Email ricardo[at]theselc.org.

 If you’ve attended our Resilient Communities Legal Cafe after asking an attorney how much they would charge for the same legal advice, then you know how much you’re saving!
 Please help SELC continue the Resilient Communities Legal Cafe and give a few dollars here.
 Thanks!